samuvack/ML-LDES-server/README.md

 send by POST request on `http://localhost:8000` with headers (key: 'Content-Type', value: 'application/n-triples')

-this will be automatically converted to json-ld:
+this will be automatically converted to json-ld under the hood:
 ```
 {
 "@context": {